Bernard Lee Henderson

 Fire In The Hole

-Bernard Henderson shared his experience of being struck in his chest with shrapnel.
-Puny Wilson, one of the members of his regiment, was pulling guard-men one night and yelled, "Fire in the hole" 5 times.
-After throwing the 2nd grenade, Bernard stood up from his fox hole and the grenade hit him right in the chest.
-Although it didn't penetrate through his clothes, he started tearing his clothes off yelling for a corps men to help him.
+Bernard Henderson shares his experience of being struck in his chest with shrapnel.
+He provides an account when Puny Wilson, one of the members of his regiment, was pulling guard-men one night and yelled, "Fire in the hole" five times.
+He states after throwing the second grenade, he stood up from his fox hole and the grenade hit him right in the chest.
+He marvels that although it did not penetrate through his clothes, he started tearing his clothes off yelling for a corps men to help him.

 Share YouTube: